Go to JKU Homepage

 Mission Statement

-The institute for Comprehensive Analysis of the Economy was founded in fall 2009, approximately one year after the outburst of the economic crisis.
-Consequently, investigating the causes and consequences of the economic and financial crisis as well as its cultural and political implications are some of the main research topics at the institute.
+The Institute for Comprehensive Analysis of the Economy was established in fall 2009, approximately one year after the outbreak of the economic crisis.
+In this regard, the institute is investigating the causes and consequences of the economic and financial crisis, as well as its cultural and political implications.

-The institute for the Comprehensive Analysis of the Economy understands economics as a social science.
-Hence, an interdisciplinarity approach to research and theoretical as well as conceptual diversity and openness play a significant role in our work.
-Our research does not only consider ideas and perspectives of mainstream economics, but also integrates concepts and methods from other scientific disciplines – such as sociology, management studies or political science – and alternative approaches to economics.
-The latter encompass contributions to socio economics and heterodox economics by scholars such as Max Weber, Joseph A. Schumpeter, John Maynard Keynes or Karl Polanyi.
+The Institute for the Comprehensive Analysis of the Economy considers economics to be a social science, subsequently taking an interdisciplinary approach to conduct research on theory and include conceptual diversity and openness in our work.
+Our research not only takes ideas and perspectives of mainstream economics into consideration, it also includes concepts and methods in other scientific disciplines – such as sociology, management studies or political science – as well as alternative approaches to economics.
+The latter encompasses contributions to socio-economics and heterodox economics by scholars, such as Max Weber, Joseph A. Schumpeter, John Maynard Keynes, and Karl Polanyi.

-With its explicitly interdisciplinary and pluralistic approach, the Institute for Comprehensive Analysis of the Economy aims to mimic the approach methodological tradition of Kurt W. Rothschild, opens an external URL in a new window, who died in 2010 and has served as one of Austria’s internationally most renown economists in the 20th century.
+The Institute for Comprehensive Analysis of the Economy applies an explicit interdisciplinary and pluralistic approach that aims to mimic Kurt W. Rothschild, opens an external URL in a new window's (†2010) approach to methodological tradition.
+Kurt W. Rotschild was one of Austria’s most internationally renowned economists of the 20th century.

 „A Plurality of paradigms in economics and in social sciences in general is not only an obvious fact but also a necessary and desirable phenomenon in a very complex and continually changing subject.“